MouseOnTheKeys/SmallProjects/README.md

-# SmallProjects Master Studies Faculty of mechanical engineering Belgrade
+# Small Projects - Master Studies Faculty of Mechanical Engineering Belgrade

-### Small projects and tasks from faculty
+### Small projects and tasks from faculty - Alghorithms and Structure